-Your Chromosome Painting is a cartoon picture of the 23 pairs of chromosomes that make up your genome.
-Each chromosome is one long string of DNA—if you think of your genome as a book, the chromosomes are like the chapters.
+Your Chromosome Painting is a visual depiction of the 23 pairs of chromosomes that make up your genome.
+Each chromosome is one long string of DNA — if you think of your genome as a book, the chromosomes are like the chapters.

 You can see from the Chromosome Painting that your chromosomes come in pairs.
 Each pair of chromosomes is represented as a pair of colorful horizontal bars, labeled with numbers (1 through 22) or letters (X or Y) and colored by ancestry.

 You inherited one of each pair of chromosomes from your mother, and the other from your father.
 Unless at least one of your parents is also a 23andMe customer, we can't tell which chromosomes you inherited from which parent.
 But if you connect with one or both of your parents, then your Chromosome Painting will update so that the top chromosome in each pair is the one you inherited from your mother, and the bottom chromosome is the one you inherited from your father.

 Your Chromosome Painting contains a huge amount of information to explore.
 Take a look at this list of suggestions to get you started, or check out the blog post for even more information.